Porsil/mildew_detection_in_cherry_leaves/README.md

 ## Hypothesis and how to Validate

 1. Cherry leaves with powdery mildew can de differentiated from healthy leaves by their appearance.
-   - An average image study will help to determine differences in the appearance of healthy leaves and leaves affected with powdery mildew.
+   - This can be verified by creating an average image study and image montage to determine differences in the appearance of healthy leaves and leaves affected with powdery mildew.
 2. Cherry leaves can be determined to be healthy or contain powdery mildew with a degree of 97% accuracy.
-   - A model can be trained and validated to achieve a degree of 97% accuracy.
-The accuracy will be tested using the test set which should also achieve 97% accuracy.
+   - This can be verifed by evaluating the model on the test dataset, which should achieve at least 97% accuracy.

 [Table Of Contents](#table-of-contents)